I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 # 'put_object_annotation', 'update_bucket_metadata_annotation_table_configuration']

-The following operations are performed with the test object test-object.txt already placed in the bucket.
+The following operations are performed with a test object test-object.txt already placed in the bucket.

 import json